zkbt/chromatic/README.md

 # chromatic
-Tools for visualizing spectrosopic light curves, with flux as a function of wavelength and time.
+Tools for visualizing spectroscopic light curves, with flux as a function of wavelength and time.

 This is *super* in development right now!